 3. An official Test of English as a Foreign Language (TOEFL) score report.
 To be considered for admission, students must receive a minimum converted score of 500.
+This requirement will be waived for students applying to the Intensive English as a Second Language Program.

 4. An affidavit of support signed by the party who will be supporting the student.
 The affidavit must be accompanied by statements from the bank and employer of the party who will be supporting the student.
 (If students are able to document sufficient financial resources to support themselves, this will be considered adequate.)

 5. A written statement regarding what the student plans to study at Harper.
+This requirement will be waived for students applying to the Intensive English as a Second Language Program.